2023-08-14 12:14:00

 risk of autoimmune diseases

 In the subgroup in which the researchers also compared T cell production and plasma cytokine levels, there was less new production of T lymphocytes.
 They also measured higher levels of pro-inflammatory cytokines in the blood.
-From this, the scientists conclude that the absence of the thymus could also increase the risk of autoimmune diseases.
+From this, the scientists conclude that the absence of the thymus might also increase the risk of autoimmune diseases.

-Interesting articles about the thyroid
+Interesting articles regarding the thyroid

 So thymus is more important for adults than you think?